 Surgery may be considered the next option if all other treatments have been exhausted.
 Surgical procedures are generally only performed as a last resort.
 During the operation, the part of the brain that’s causing seizures is removed.

 Studies on Cerebral Palsy and Epilepsy

-According to a scientific study published the European Journal of Epilepsy, spastic tetraplegia and spastic diplegia are the most common types of cerebral palsy associated with epilepsy.
+According to a scientific study published in the European Journal of Epilepsy, spastic quadriplegia and spastic diplegia are the most common types of cerebral palsy associated with epilepsy.
 Symptoms of epilepsy generally start for children with cerebral palsy during the first year of life, some within the first month after birth.

-The University of Maryland Medical Center (UMM) states that long-term survival rates are lowered when traditional treatment options such as medications and surgery fail to work.
-Accidents from uncontrollable seizures also play into lower survival rate.
+The University of Maryland Medical Center (UMM) states that long-term survival rates are lower when traditional treatment options like medications and surgery fail to work.
+Accidents from uncontrollable seizures also play into the lower survival rate.

 These are cases in which the severity of the seizure disorder is part of an overall more severe form of cerebral palsy, and many other organ systems are affected, leading to a shortened life span.

 - Epilepsy Information Page.
 (2019, November 22).
 National Institute of Neurological Disorders and Stroke | National Institute of Neurological Disorders and Stroke.

 - Frequently Asked Questions About Epilepsy.
 (2019, January 7).
 Centers for Disease Control and Prevention.

 Retrieved from: https://www.cdc.gov/epilepsy/about/faq.htm